Getting in touch

 If you don’t think we’ve handled your complaint well, please let us know.
-You can also refer it to your local councillor or MP.
+You can seek advice from a “designated person”, such as your local councillor or MP.
 They can help to solve the problem between you and us, or might refer it to the Housing Ombudsman.

 You can also contact the Housing Ombudsman directly, but you must first wait eight weeks after hearing our final response.

 If you’re not happy with a complaint about our care services, you can contact the Local Government Ombudsman by writing to:

 What about compensation?

-We may offer you compensation if we can’t put things right after failing to meet our responsibilities and, as a result:
+We may offer you compensation if we can’t put things right or have failed to meet our responsibilities and, as a result:

 - Your belongings have been lost or damaged.
 We’ll ask for receipts as proof of ownership and may make deductions to account for wear and tear

 - Our failure has caused you undue distress